hmrc/alcohol-duty-returns/api-docs/getReturn.md

 # Get Return (For Period)

-Returns the return for the user for a specific period
+Returns the return for the user for a specific period.

 Calls to this API must be made by an authenticated and authorised user with an ADR enrolment in order for the data to be returned.